Product

 Scope & permissionsExplicit tool list + read/write separationPer-tenant policies + per-user rolesProduct + Security

-Quality evaluationGolden set of 50–100 test casesContinuous evals + regression gates in CIML + QA
+Quality evaluationCurated test set for common + edge casesContinuous evals + regression gates in CIML + QA

-Rollback & supportUndo for key writes (where possible)Bulk rollback + support playbooks + rate limitingEng + Support Ops
+Rollback & supportUndo for key writes where possibleBulk rollback + runbooks + rate limitingEng + Support Ops

 Key Takeaway